gnamdng/gnamdng/README.md

 ## Welcome to my GitHub Profile!👋

 My name is (Laurent) Nam DANG !
 I'm a data-driven student currently building my career into Data Science one step at a time.
-I am enrolled in a Master of Sciences degree in Data Analytics and Management at INSEEC.
-I am interested in any subjects related to _**Big Data, Machine Learning and AI.**_
+I am interested in any subjects related to _**Big Data, Machine Learning and AI.**_ aspiring to become Data Scientist/Data Analyst.

+**Adventurer** and **Knowledge Seeker**! 📖 Passionate about photography and travel 📷✈️

+Tools I use:
+src/python/python_128x128.png